The Mark Twain House & Museum Accepting Submissions for the 2019 Mark Twain American Voice in Literature Award

 The MTAVL award goes to the work of fiction published during the calendar year that best exemplifies or expresses a uniquely American voice, much in the way that Twain’s Adventures of Huckleberry Finn does.
 Jennifer LaRue, director of writing at The Mark Twain House & Museum, says, “We’re not looking for works that mimic or pay homage to Twain, but rather those that speak in an authentic American voice about authentic American experience.
 It’s one of those things that’s kind of hard to define – but you know it when you see it.”

 The honor comes with a $25,000 cash prize.
 Author David Baldacci, a trustee and generous supporter of the museum, is the impetus behind and benefactor the MTAVL.
+The program is also sponsored by Bank of America.

 This year’s finalists will be judged by Ron Charles, book critic for The Washington Post, Olivia White, former executive director of the Amistad Center for Art & Culture, and Carole Goldberg, book columnist for The Hartford Courant.